MoriyaShiine/enchancement/README.md

   * Fishing Bobbers are thrown more accurately.
   * Fishing Bobbers pull the root vehicle of the hooked entity.
   * Enchanted Books stack to 16, and display the names of their enchantments in Bundles.
-  * Fixes attribute swapping.
-  * Fixes Maces not resetting fall distance on the client.
 * Rebalance Projectiles
   * Projectiles ignore invulnerability frames and deal less damage per hit that would have been blocked.
   * Projectiles negate velocity on hit.